 Together with his two co-founders, he began coding up an iPhone app that would go on to become Instacart.
 To get their startup off the ground, the trio decided to join Y Combinator.
 Unfortunately, they just missed the deadline for the term.

 Mehta, not being phased by his previous failures, used his connections in the Valley to get in touch with the accelerator’s leadership team.
 Garry Tan, one of the program’s partners, told him that it would be “nearly impossible” to get in.

-Being a glass half-full guy, Mehta went on to send Tan a six-pack of beer using the Instacart app.
+Being a glass half-full type of guy, Mehta went on to send Tan a six-pack of beer using the Instacart app.
 Y Combinator ended up admitting the team, but not immediately.
 Upon their admission, the incubator team challenged him by ordering 200 two-liter bottles of soda for a dinner event using the Instacart app.